MARKET SNAPSHOT: Dow Powers Through 25,000; Major Indexes At Records

 ADVERTISEMENT

+All three hit intraday records in early trading and are poised for their third straight daily increase.
+If the S&P ends in positive territory, it would close at a record in each of the first three trading days of the new year, the first time it has done so since 1964, according to The Wall Street Journal Market Data Group.
+The Nasdaq is poised to do the same, for the first time since 1999.

-Eight of the 11 primary S&P 500 sectors rose on the day, though most of the moves were modest.
+Nine of the 11 primary S&P 500 sectors rose on the day, though most of the moves were modest.
 Particular strength came in the financial sector, up 1.4%.
 Defensive groups--telecom and real estate--were the laggards of the day.

-All three hit intraday records in early trading and are poised for their third straight daily increase.
-At current levels, they would end the session at closing records as well.
+A number of major companies hit record levels, including Facebook(FB), Amazon (AMZN), and Netflix (NFLX).

 What's driving the market?